IBM/liberty-outage-reporter/README.md

 #### Setup IBM Bluemix Container Service
 1) Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a lite [Kubernetes cluster](https://console.bluemix.net/containers-kubernetes/launch) named `mycluster`.
 This will take several minutes to provision.
 2. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Kubectl is the standard way to interact with Kubernetes clusters.
 You will configure `kubectl` to point to your Kubernetes cluster hosted on the IBM Bluemix Container Service.
-3. List the clusters.
+3. When the Bluemix Console shows that your cluster is ready, list the clusters from the command line.
 You should see the cluster you created: `mycluster`.
 If you don't, make sure you have waited enough time for the cluster to be provisioned.
-You should see the cluster state as "Ready" in the Bluemix console.
 ```sh
 bx cs clusters
 ```
 4. Configure your `kubectl` to point to your Kubernetes cluster.
+First print the configuration for your cluster.
 ```sh
 bx cs cluster-config mycluster
 ```